Table of Contents

 What are Unused JavaScript Files?

-Unused JavaScript files are resources that are not needed for rendering the page — that is, to load and display the main content of the page.
+Unused JavaScript code is about files that are not needed for rendering the page — that is, to load and display the main content of the page.

 They may not be needed for two reasons: